pegasus-isi/pegasus/doc/sphinx/creating-workflows.rst

 Variable Expansion
 ==================

-Pegasus Planner supports notion of variable expansions in the DAX and the catalog files along the same lines as bash variable expansion works.
+Pegasus Planner supports notion of variable expansions in the Abstract Workflow and the catalog files along the same lines as bash variable expansion works.
 This is often useful, when you want paths in your catalogs or profile values in the abstract workflow to be picked up from the environment.
 An error is thrown if a variable cannot be expanded.

 To specify a variable that needs to be expanded, the syntax is
 ${VARIABLE_NAME} , similar to BASH variable expansion.
 An important